 Final thoughts

 Overall, visual thinking is an excellent addition to the English language classroom.
-Developing students’ visual literacy through analysing pictures, drawing, using and interpreting diagrams and even discussing international iconography is a great way to boost engagement, critical thinking and creativity.
+Developing learners’ visual literacy through analysing pictures, drawing, using and interpreting diagrams and even discussing international iconography is a great way to boost engagement, critical thinking and creativity.